metaopt/torchopt/docs/source/optimizer/optim.rst

 Optimizer Schedules
 -------------------

-TorchOpt also provides implementation of learning rate scheduler, which can be used to control learning rate during the training process.
-TorchOpt mainly offers linear learning rate scheduler and polynomial learning rate scheduler.
+TorchOpt also provides implementations of learning rate schedulers, which can be used to control the learning rate during the training process.
+TorchOpt mainly offers the linear learning rate scheduler and the polynomial learning rate scheduler.

 .. autosummary::